rust-lang/rust/text/0000-erfc-post-build-contexts.md

 ones like [criterion]), `examples`, and things like fuzzing.
 While we may not necessarily rewrite the built in test/bench/example infra in terms of the new framework, it should be possible to do so.

-The main two problems that we need to solve are:
+The main two features proposed are:

- - Having a nice API for generating custom post-build binaries
+ - An API for crates that generate custom binaries, including introspection into the target crate.
- - Having good `cargo` integration so that custom tests are at the same level of integration as regular tests as far as build processes are concerned
+ - A mechanism for `cargo` integration so that custom post-build contexts are at the same level of integration as `test` or `bench` as far as build processes are concerned.

  [cargo-fuzz]: https://github.com/rust-fuzz/cargo-fuzz
  [criterion]: https://github.com/japaric/criterion.rs